Senate Democrats Question Vetting Of Cabinet Picks With Slew Of Hearings

 Some of this is the old axiom, "Where you stand depends on where you sit," and now Republicans are sitting in the majority.

-There are a few reasons why Republicans are stacking up so many confirmation hearings this week.
+There are a few reasons Republicans are stacking up so many confirmation hearings this week.

 One point McConnell makes is that President-elect Trump needs to have his national security team in place on Inauguration Day.
 Another reason is that the rush gives Democrats less time to prepare for and possibly delay some of the hearings.